-It’s a good idea to keep a map or road atlas for your state (and surrounding states where you may travel) in your vehicle as a backup to your GPS navigation system.
-From a preparedness point of view, a hard copy map or road atlas can’t be beat…
+It’s a great idea to keep state road maps or a road atlas of your home state (and surrounding states where you may travel).
+Keep them in your vehicle as a backup for your GPS navigation system!

-While I enjoy using and appreciate my own vehicle’s built-in GPS navigation unit, I have a personal preference for reading quality maps while getting a feel for the terrain or region and its roads.
-I find that a GPS unit and its relatively small screen size (compared to a road atlas) does not provide a large enough perspective.
-There’s nothing like opening a road atlas or topo map and viewing the lay of the land.
+I do use, and appreciate, my own vehicle’s built-in GPS navigation unit.
+However I have a personal preference for reading quality maps while getting a feel for the terrain or region and its roads.
+I find that a GPS unit and its relatively small screen size (compared to a road atlas page!) does not provide a large enough perspective.
+There’s nothing like opening a road atlas (they all have topographical perspective too) and viewing the lay of the land.

-I keep several quality road atlas’ in my truck which cover not only my own state, but the various states around me (and a national road atlas).
+I keep several state road maps / state road atlas maps in my truck.
+They cover not only my own state, but the various states around me (and one for the entire USA).
 Theoretically I could travel anywhere in the U.S. without a GPS, without issue.